davidscholberg/go-durationfmt/README.md

 * `%s` - # of seconds
 * `%%` - print a percent sign

-You can place a 0 before the h, m, and s modifiers to zeropad those values to two digits.
+You can place a `0` before the `h`, `m`, and `s` modifiers to zeropad those values to two digits.
 Zeropadding is undefined for the other modifiers.

 #### Format String Examples